 - Automatic MDM enrollment occurs.
 As part of the Azure AD join process, the device will enroll in the MDM service configured in Azure AD (for example, Microsoft Intune).

 - Settings are applied.
 If the enrollment status page is configured, most settings will be applied while the enrollment status page is displayed.
 If not configured or available, settings will be applied after the user is signed in.

 If you need to reboot a computer during OOBE to retrieve a new Autopilot profile:

-- Press Shift-F10 to open a command prompt.
+- Press Shift-F10 on the keyboard to open a command prompt window.

 For more information, see Windows Setup Command-Line Options.

 - Review configuration: Has Azure Active Directory and Microsoft Intune (or an equivalent MDM service) been configured as specified in Windows Autopilot configuration requirements?

 - Check network connectivity: Can the device access the services described in Windows Autopilot networking requirements?

 - Autopilot out-of-box experience (OOBE) behavior: Are the expected OOBE screens displayed?
 Is the Azure AD credentials page customized with organization-specific details as expected?

 - Azure AD join issues: Is the device able to join Azure Active Directory?